Flagship Inclusive School

-To achieve Flagship status, as school must have been a Centre of Excellence for at least three years and have successfully met targets set by IQM and satisfy an assessor in an annual review of progress generally and towards achieving the targets.
+To achieve Flagship status, as school must have been a Centre of Excellence for at least three years and have successfully met targets set by IQM and satisfy an assessor in an annual review of progress of achieving the agreed targets.

 Part of being a Flagship school is to undertake a research project.
-Last year’s project focused on the important issue of sustainability within school.
-Green Teams were set up within each year group who looked at ways in which as a school we could be more sustainable.
+Last year’s project focused on three main areas:

 1) Gaps and Growth - Each department was asked to identify where there were gaps in student knowledge due to the pandemic and prolonged periods of remote learning.
 Through using strategies developed by each department, these knowledge gaps were focussed on to help reduce them to enable all of students to have equal knowledge allowing them to progress.